Skip to main content

 nebula = Nebula()

-collection = nebula.get_collection_by_name("my-collection")
+collection = nebula.collections.retrieve_by_name("my-collection").results

 # Upload text